 Then there are the gray areas, where the correct classification depends on firm policy rather than an obvious rule.
 Postage is reimbursable when it involves case-specific mailings like certified letters to opposing counsel, but overhead when it covers routine firm correspondence.
 Technology charges vary by firm: some practices pass through a per-matter technology surcharge to clients, while others treat all technology as overhead.
 Local travel within the city where the firm is based often falls into a policy gap, with some firms billing it as a disbursement and others absorbing the cost.
 These gray-area decisions should be documented in a written policy so the AP team can classify consistently without escalating every ambiguous invoice.

 Build the reimbursable-vs-overhead classification into the AP workflow as a required field, not an optional notation.
-If the field is blank, the invoice should not advance to payment approval.
-That single gate forces the decision at the right moment and ensures the billing team receives the data it needs to recover every legitimate client cost.
+If the field is blank, the invoice should not advance to payment approval; otherwise, the cost may never reach the client's prebill.

 Trust Accounting Boundaries and IOLTA Compliance